Joining the register

 The first few years of pharmacy practice can seem a little bit daunting, however there is lots of support that can help to get your career off to the best possible start.

 Royal Pharmaceutical Society (RPS)

 RPS offer a recently qualified pharmacist foundation package that includes career support, professional recognition and a range of resources.
 For further information, see the RPS website.

 Centre for Pharmacy Postgraduate education (CPPE)

 The CPPE offer a range of programmes to assist pharmacists with development of knowledge and skills.
-These include advanced services such as medicines use reviews (MUR) and the new medicine service (NMS).
+These include a number of clinical topics as well as leadership, consultations skills and service provision.
 For further information, see the CPPE website.

 Looking for work